marchoeppner/nf-configs/doc/config.md

 singularity {
   enabled = true
-  runOptions = "-B /work -B /scratch" cacheDir = "/work/singularity_cache"
+  cacheDir = "/work/singularity_cache"
 }

 ```

-Note that this config file specifies four instruction blocks - the first three are mandatory, the fourth configures the container engine and related settings.
+Note that this config file specifies four instruction blocks - the first three are mandatory, the fourth configures the container engine and related settings, so will depend on your software provider of choice.

 ## params